bluescarni/tanuki/doc/wrap.rst

 .. cpp:class:: template <typename IFace, auto Cfg = default_config> wrap

+   .. cpp:function:: wrap()

+      Default constructor.

+      The default constructor is enabled in the following circumstances:

+      - the configuration option :cpp:var:`config::invalid_default_ctor` is set to ``true``.
+In this case, the default constructor initialises into the :ref:`invalid state <invalid_state>`.
+Otherwise,
+      - a non-``void`` default-initialisable ``DefaultValueType`` with a valid :cpp:type:`IFace` implementation has been specified as first template argument in the in :cpp:struct:`config` structure.
+In this case, the default constructor value-initialises an instance of ``DefaultValueType`` as the internal type-erased type.

+      In both cases, :cpp:type:`IFace`, its implementation and the :ref:`reference interface <ref_interface>` must all be default-initialisable in order for this constructor to be available.

+      :throws: any exception thrown by the default constructor of :cpp:type:`IFace`, its implementation, or the :ref:`reference interface <ref_interface>`, by the value-initialisation of a non-``void`` ``DefaultValueType`` or by memory allocation errors if the non-``void`` ``DefaultValueType`` does not fit in static storage.
+If it can be determined at compile time that none of these conditions can occurr, then this constructor is marked ``noexcept``.

+   .. cpp:function:: explicit wrap(invalid_wrap_t)

+      Explicit initialisation into the :ref:`invalid state <invalid_state>`.

+      This constructor is enabled only if the :ref:`reference interface <ref_interface>` is default-initialisable.

+      :throws: any exception thrown by the default constructor of the :ref:`reference interface <ref_interface>`.
+        If the default constructor of the reference interface does not throw, then this constructor is marked ``noexcept``.

+   .. cpp:function:: template <typename T> explicit wrap(T &&x)

    .. cpp:function:: [[nodiscard]] friend bool is_invalid(const wrap &w) noexcept

       This function will return ``true`` if *w* is in the :ref:`invalid state <invalid_state>`,